unicef/giga-dagster/docs/dataflow.md

 geolocation data and school coverage data separately, so their tiers are separate up until `silver`.
 The silver geolocation and silver coverage tables are then joined to form the `gold` School Master table.

+There are also adhoc pipelines which can help with a direct push to the `gold` layer